Prompt Fuzzing for Fuzz Driver Generation: Design

-To show how the fuzzing process works, we take a program generated by LLMs shown in \autoref{fig:llm_example} as an example.
-The program uses the libvpx APIs to decode a fragment of encoded video frames and iterates over each frame for processing.
-However, the fuzzing corpus of libvpx is a collection of video stream files (i.e., IVF) that contain both headers and video frames, making it unsuitable for the scenario depicted in \autoref{fig:llm_example}.
-When executing the program directly on the initial fuzzing corpus, the call to \func{vpx\_code\_decode()} (line 17) returns a \func{VPX\_CODEC\_UNSUP\_BITSTREAM} error, causing the program to exit immediately at line 20.
-Although these executions do not violate any rules of the runtime error sanitizers, the unexamined code (lines 23-31) poses a significant threat to the reliability of \tool's sanitization.
-With the help of an additional fuzzing process, \tool successfully generates a suitable input for \func{vpx\_codec\_decode()} that passes the error checking (line 18) after multiple rounds of mutation of the initial fuzzing corpus.
+To show how the fuzzing process works, we take the program generated by LLMs shown in \autoref{fig:llm_example} as an example.
+This program uses the \textsf{libvpx} API functions to decode a fragment of encoded video frames and processes each frame iteratively.
+However, the initial seed inputs of \textsf{libvpx} was a collection of video stream files (i.e., IVF) that contained both headers and video frames, which were unsuitable for the scenario depicted in \autoref{fig:llm_example}.
+When \tool executed the program directly on the initial seed inputs, the call to \func{vpx\_code\_decode()} (line 17) returned a \func{VPX\_CODEC\_UNSUP\_BITSTREAM} error, causing the program to exit immediately at line 20.
+The sanitizers failed to report the potential risks in the code at lines 23--32 because of the program's early exit.
+After multiple rounds of mutation of the initial fuzzing corpus, \tool generated a suitable input for \func{vpx\_codec\_decode()} that passed the error checking at line 18, which allowed the sanitizers to validate the hitherto unchecked code after this line.